AdobeDocs/analytics-1.4-apis/src/pages/guides/livestream/troubleshooting.md

 #### Enable hit smoothing

 Hit smoothing can be enabled using the query parameter `smoothing=1`.
-When this parameter is used, Livestream uses a server-side buffer in an attempt to reduce traffic spikes and smooth the flow of records to the client.
+When this parameter is used, Livestream uses a server-side buffer to reduce traffic spikes and smooth the flow of records to the client.
 The size of this buffer is defined using the `smoothingBucketSize` query parameter.
 A larger buffer generally results in a smoother stream and fewer spikes.
 The maximum buffer size is 7200 seconds.

 #### Improve client processing efficiency